splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 **Node**

-Splynx ISP Framework nodejs service is used for notifications, monitoring, ping, and real time file outputs.
+The Splynx ISP Framework nodejs service is used for notifications, monitoring, ping, and real-time file outputs.

 ```
 splynx_node